mountainkidai/rfSEClub/Vocab/Phrases.md

 1. You’re shooting yourself in the foot

    Meaning: Acting in a way that harms your own interests.
-   Example: “Skipping the rfSE session to binge-watch TV is just shooting yourself in the foot.
+   Example: "Skipping the rfSE session to binge-watch TV is just shooting yourself in the foot."

 2. Cost an arm and a leg

-   Meaning: something which is very expensive Example:"It cost me an arm and a leg to get that land k."
+   Meaning: something which is very expensive
+   Example: "It cost me an arm and a leg to get that land."

 3. Barking up the wrong tree